What to See and Learn at Holocaust Museum Houston

 On the first floor, the Memorial Room offers a much needed quiet space to meditate and reflect, and features a Wall of Tears made of 600 hand-painted ceramic tiles representing the six million Jews who died in the Holocaust; as well as a commemorative plaque and soil preserved from Babi Yar, the site of a Nazi massacre in Ukraine.

-2023 Exhibition: Woman, the Spirit of the Universe, a collection of hand-stitched bronze collars made by local artist Carolyn Marks Johnson, and includes a dedication to late Supreme Court Justice, Ruth Bader Ginsburg.
+Woman, the Spirit of the Universe, a collection of hand-stitched bronze collars made by local artist Carolyn Marks Johnson, includes a dedication to late Supreme Court Justice, Ruth Bader Ginsburg.

 Image: Holocaust Museum Houston

-What temporary exhibitions are coming up in 2023?
+What temporary exhibits are on now or coming soon in 2023?

-Upcoming special exhibitions at HMH in 2023 include exhibitions of female artists and Holocaust histories.
+Upcoming special exhibitions at HMH in 2023 include exhibitions of photography and Jewish culture.

 Danish Rescue Boat on display at HMH.